-Don’t need worry about making it long; the goal here is to keep it short and sweet.
+Don’t worry about making it long; the goal is to keep it short and sweet.

-You can see how we outlined the Introduction, touching on the major discussion points and places where reference to published articles is needed.
-You would then proceed in the same way for each subsequent section.
+You can see how we outlined the Introduction, touching on the major discussion points and places where citations are needed.
+You’d then proceed in the same way for each following section.

 For example, under Methods, what methods did you use to conduct your study?
 Did you perform statistical analyses?
 Were any patients enrolled?
 These are all good subsections to include and are a good place to start building the overall structure of your paper.

 Think about your Results.

 You had an aim or hypothesis stated at the outset of your study, so then what results are most important to discuss concerning this aim?